lstrojny/phpunit-clever-and-smart/README.md

 following order:
   1. Failures and errors
   2. So far unrecorded tests
-  3. Remaining tests by execution time in descendant order (slowest first)
+  3. Remaining tests by execution time in ascendant order (fastest first)

 It’s probably not yet very stable but try it out.